ICNHodler/docs/Rocketchat-AMA-Archive.md

 Is there transparency over the ICONOMI team's own ICN holdings?
 Are we able to see sales/balances?
 *Asked by @AdioFrog*

-> No, for privacy and security reasons, team members’ ICN holdings will not be disclosed.
+> No, for privacy and security reasons, team members' ICN holdings will not be disclosed.
 *Answered July 27th 2018*